Jade-Ray/PyTorch_experiment/ComprehensiveNetwork/Image&Video/README.md

 - Video Recognition

   - [SlowFast](SlowFast.py) : *SlowFast Nestwoks for Video Recognition*, involved a `Slow pathway` to capture spatial semantics and a `Fast pathway` to capture motion at fine temporal resolution.

+  - [VideoSwinTransformer](VideoSwinTransformer.py) : *Video Swin Transformer*, which advocates an inductive bias of locality in video Transformers, leading to a better speed-accuracy trade-off compared to previous approaches which compute self-attention globally even with spatial-temporal factorization.
+Combined `I3D Head` to classification.

 - Others